All Episodes

 Kind of like when you notice JFK, same thing.

-If you get hit in the front, hitting the back, you'd see your body move a different way.
+If you got hit in the front, hit in the back, you'd see your body move a different way.

-Let me push back on that a little bit, because I think I think the reason, again, this is just where this is where my you know where my thoughts are going.
+Let me push back on that a little bit because I think the reason, again, this is just where, this is where my, you know, where my thoughts are going.

-I think I think he got hit in the neck, and it either hit his brain or spinal cord, and that's why he went stiff.
+I think he got hit in the neck and it either hit his brain or spinal cord, and that's why he went stiff.

-So um that's kind of how I I kind of reasoned and and logiced my way around that response um of how I've landed on my conclusion.
+So that's kind of how I kind of reasoned and logic my way around that response of how I've landed on my conclusion.

-But you think from from your analysis, you do you believe that it did come from the front?
+But you think from your analysis, do you believe that it did come from the front?

-Yeah, if I'm without knowing anything yet, they haven't they haven't said anything aware or how this happened.
+Yeah, without knowing anything yet, they haven't said anything on where or how this happened.

-So it's the same thing when you watch um the JFK when you notice that uh you know they've done a thousand, you know, you watch it over and over again where that round came from first.
+So it's the same thing when you watch the JFK when you notice that they've done a thousand, you know, watch it over and over again where that round came from first.

-Because you remember they're telling you it was a guy perched up on the Texas uh uh school book depository when it looks like could have been a guy right in the front, right on the side, and his body the way reacts tells you that it could be that way.
+Because remember, they're telling you it was a guy perched up on the Texas school book depository when it looks like could have been a guy right in the front, right on the side, and his body, the way it reacts, tells you that it could be that way.

 So, you know, because they're hiding that.

-Uh, you know, I think we're all open-minded discussing this, um, and trying to make sense of it all.
+You know, I think we're all open-minded discussing this and trying to make sense of it all.

 And they could release all the HD footage and give us a much clearer picture.

-Now, I anticipate I, you know, you can even think the worst of the FBI with all of this, but eventually they're gonna have to come out and do a layout of everything.
+Now, I anticipate, you know, you can even think the worst of the FBI with all of this, but eventually they're going to have to come out and do a layout of everything.

-I mean, they're gonna have to come out and lay it all out, um, as as we've seen so many times before, like we saw with the butler shooting.
+I mean, they're going to have to come out and lay it all out, as we've seen so many times before, like we saw with the Butler shooting.

-So, you know, that'll that'll be another moment for us to kind of okay, respond to here here's what they're saying now.
+So, you know, that'll be another moment for us to kind of, okay, respond to here's what they're saying now.

-Um, but I'll tell you, I I agree with what you've said.
+But I'll tell you, I agree with what you've said.

-I don't think even if they were being completely honest, I don't think people are gonna believe it.
+I don't think, even if they were being completely honest, I don't think people are going to believe it.

-Even if I mean I I expect the FBI gonna have to, we've Never even saw with the with the Butler incident a 3D mapping of everything and how because you got to find out how this even happened, really.
+Even if I expect the FBI going to have to, we've never even saw with the Butler incident, a 3D mapping of everything and how, because you got to find out how this even happened, really.

-Other than it's apparent it's a lapse in security and a failure in the police department, even have a crime scene conducted, and there's drones in the area, we just don't know who's flying them.
+Other than it's apparent, it's a lapse in security and a failure in the police department to even have a crime scene conducted and there's drones in the area just to know who's flying them.

-I think a lot of people are hate to use the word disappointed in the Trump administration.
+I think a lot of people are, I hate to use the word disappointed in the Trump administration.

 We like, you know, there's a lot of like, wait a minute, what's going on there?

-I didn't like you know, we you didn't expect this coming out of the Trump initially, but you know, now you people want answers.
+I didn't like, you know, you didn't expect this coming out of the Trump, but, you know, now people want answers.

-I I see, you know, I I from what we could tell, I would think that Trump and and Charlie were um very close.
+I see, you know, from what we could tell, I would think that Trump and Charlie were very close.

-My my my mind and the things that I think and the conclusions I reach don't don't Trump has no poll on them anymore.
+My mind and the things that I think and the conclusions I reach don't don't, Trump has no pull on them anymore.

-Um, but for Trump to post a picture with Charlie with an Israeli flag behind it, that was one of the most uh that was one of the most offensive things I've seen.
+But for Trump to post a picture with Charlie with an Israeli flag behind it, that was one of the most, that was one of the most offensive things I've seen.

 And I don't even think it was meant to be that way.